Last Updated on September 5, 2021 by Ellen Christian

 Posts may be sponsored.
 This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

-This quick apple cake recipe can be ready in an hour or less.
+This easy apple cake recipe with fresh apples can be ready in an hour or less.
 It’s perfect for unexpected company and a delicious way to use up apples.
-Try this fall recipe today.

 Every now and then, friends or family will call and say they’re stopping by unexpectedly.
 I like to have some sort of dessert to offer them along with coffee when they get here.
 I prefer not to buy ready-made frozen desserts from the store.
 So, instead, I have a few easy recipes I can have ready quickly like this quick easy apple cake.